FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 Single Principle Responsibility </b> (which could easily happen) we decided to use the <b> MVC Architecture Pattern </b>.

 #### The Pattern:
 The MVC pattern separates the code in three packages the Model, View and Controller.
-The model represents the logical part of the program, the View is responsible for showing the program (depending on the model) and the controller is responsible for controlling the states of the program (depending on the previous two).
+The chess.model represents the logical part of the program, the View is responsible for showing the program (depending on the chess.model) and the chess.controller is responsible for controlling the states of the program (depending on the previous two).

 #### Implementation: